midnightntwrk/midnight-architecture/adrs/0003-consistent-development-environment.md

   (Compare how much help `nix` gives you to `rustc`!)
 - nix created images while theoretically 'more secure' as they had just what they needed in them, but the security scanning doesn't seem to handle them well.

+nix devshell is still helpful for non-windows users a sensible way to install all the dependencies you might need to get started, but we can slim down the devshell to be as minimal as possible so that they can be entered into quickly. *We're not completely removing nix devshells*, but making them optional and not required by the CI toolchain.

 ### Using Conda